DestinyItemManager/DIM/docs/CONTRIBUTING.md

 * Install [Yarn](https://yarnpkg.com/en/docs/install)
   * Use Yarn 1.x as DIM is not compatible with later versions of Yarn.
 If you're used to NPM, see "[Migrating from NPM](https://yarnpkg.com/lang/en/docs/migrating-from-npm/)".
 * It is highly recommended to use [VSCode](https://code.visualstudio.com/) to work on DIM.
 When you open DIM in VSCode, accept the recommended plugins it suggests (find them manually by searching "@recommended" in the Extensions window).
+* On Windows, restart your system after installing everything.

 ### Clone the repo